How to Secure Tarp to Roof Without Nails

 Additional Solutions for Complicated Jobs

 When faced with a more complex or challenging roofing situation, ratchet tie-down straps offer an alternative solution for securing a tarp without using nails.
-Ratchet tie-down straps provide greater tension, making it easier to achieve a snug and secure fit.
+Ratchet tie-down straps provide greater tension, making it easier to achieve a snug and secure fit, especially important when strong winds are expected after a storm.

 1. Measure your roof and tarp: Ensure you have enough straps to cover the tarp’s entire perimeter, with additional straps in the middle for added stability.
 Keep the straps approximately 6 to 8 feet apart.